What should you include in your resume if you are an aerospace worker?

 Achievements for an aerospace resume

-- Highlight on your resume any major projects you have worked on, especially those are linked to nationally or internationally known organizations or companies.
+- Highlight on your resume any major projects you have worked on, especially those are linked to nationally or internationally known organisations or companies.
 Mention these by name.

 - If you are involved in aerospace servicing and maintenance, specify the duration of service in any one particular job and mention the successful nature of that activity - i.e., "successfully undertook servicing for …".
 The length of time you were in the post will demonstrate your commitment and reliability.